 We also agreed to pay TaiMed a development milestone of US\$3,000,000 upon the first commercial sale in the North American Territory of a bi-weekly intramuscular, subcutaneous or intravenous-push (either fast or slow) injection formulation.
-This milestone will be payable in two annual equal installments of US\$1,500,000 each, with the first one being paid 30 days after the first sale of such new formulation in the North American Territory, while the second one will be paid 12 months thereafter.
+This milestone is payable in two annual equal installments of US\$1,500,000 each, with the first one expected to be paid in the first half of the 2023 fiscal year, while the second one will be paid 12 months after the date of payment of the first installment.

 We also agreed to pay TaiMed an additional development milestone as a result of the potential conduct by TaiMed of a phase III trial using Trogarzo® with a once every four-week intramuscular, subcutaneous or intravenous-push (either fast or slow) injection formulation.
 This development milestone would be equal to 50% of all costs associated with the development and approval of such new formulation, subject, however, to a maximum of US\$50,000,000.
 TaiMed and we must agree on the amount of the milestone after taking into consideration the size of the market for this new formulation of Trogarzo® and the market exclusivity related thereto.
 The TaiMed Agreement contains a provision dealing with a disagreement between the parties on the determination of the amount of this development milestone.
 This development milestone would be paid quarterly, based on a percentage of net sales then generated by the sale of Trogarzo® using this new formulation, and would include a payment of interest on the principal.
+We are not aware of any development plan for an injection formulation.